hank-spankler/hank_spanklers_story_depository/smooth_spanky_h_poetry_corner.md

 so it'll be
 baby please

-live our lives a second from the cliff jump off and die if you want it
+know we live second from the cliff jump off and die if you want it
 I can't stop you, as you'll tell me, every day when I'm with you but you'll stick around if I just pay your sacramental dues, so